-It is the responsibility of all parents to make sure that their child attends school regularly and on time.
+It is the responsibility of parents to make sure that their child attends school regularly.
 Our target is for all children to have 97% attendance which is above the national minimum attendance target set by the government of 96%.

-Poor attendance can result in a referral being made to Lancashire County Council’s Pupil Attendance Support Team (PAST), which could ultimately result in legal action being taken (including penalty notices).
-This provision was added to our policy by the governors in July 2019.
+Poor attendance can lead to a referral to Lancashire County Council’s Pupil Attendance Support Team (PAST) which could result in legal action being taken.
+Parents have a legal responsibility to ensure that their child attends school regularly and punctually.

-If your child is ill and cannot come to school, we would appreciate it if you would telephone to let us know.
-We check registers every day and if we have not heard from you, we will call to make sure everything is alright under our safeguarding obligations and can sometimes make unannounced home visits.
+If your child is ill and cannot come to school, you must contact the school office.
+We check registers every day and if we have not heard from you we will call to make sure everything is alright under our safeguarding obligations and can sometimes make unannounced home visits.
 When we have attendance concerns, we may ask parents for medical evidence before any absences are authorised.

-If your child becomes ill during the school day and we feel they should be at home, we will telephone you and ask you to collect them from school.
-If your child has a bump to the head, which our qualified first aiders deem not to be serious, we will contact you.
-It is important that parents keep emergency contact numbers up to date in case of an incident.
+If your child becomes ill during the school day and we feel they should be at home, we will contact you.
+If your child has a bump to the head, which our qualified first aiders deem not to be serious, we will send you a text to inform you that your child will be bringing a 'Bumped Head' letter home.